getbeyondpay/docs/source/index.html.md

 Sometimes you may not want to accept payment right away for a transaction, such as when shipping physical goods.
 The normal practice in this scenario is to first authorize a card which will place a hold on the funds, and then to later "capture" that authorization when the order is fulfilled.

-The `SettlementDelay` tag can be added for sale-auth transactions, and designates te number of batch cycles that the authorization remains "open" (or unsettled).
+The `SettlementDelay` tag can be added for sale-auth transactions, and designates the number of batch cycles that the authorization remains "open" (or uncaptured).
 If the sale-auth transaction is not captured before completion of the designated number of batches, then the original authorization will be automatically voided and not captured.

-To capture an authorization (sometimes called a "pre-auth"), simply submit a `RequestType` of `019` for capture, along with passing the reference number of the original authorization as shown here.
+To capture an authorization, simply submit a `RequestType` of `019` for capture, along with passing the reference number of the original authorization as shown here.

 <aside class="notice">
 This capture request and several other API requests described here may take differing credentials in order to authenticate the client.
-All such credentials will be provided by Beyond for testing and production.</a>.
+All such credentials will be provided by Beyond for testing and production.
 </aside>

-## Tokenization and repeat sales
+## Repeat Sales and Cards-on-File

 > The `Token` element represents a card number, can be used multiple times, and does not expire.
-It may be used as input in a transaction in lieu of the `PaymentAccountNumber` or the `AuthenticationTokenId`, and still requires the `ExpirationDate` field as well.
+It may be used as input in a transaction in lieu of the `PaymentAccountNumber` or the `AuthenticationTokenId`, and also requires the `ExpirationDate` field to be submitted with it.

 ```xml
 <requestHeader>